 The R-PP aims to create conditions for the country to adopt a development path that is sensitive to the need to minimize the conversion of forest land into other uses, hence reducing emissions, but equally introduce actions that will enhance the sequestration capacity.
-Implementation of REDD+ is a multi-sector and multi-stakeholder endeavor and comprises actions at the national and sub-national level.
+Implementation of REDD+ is a multi-sector and multi-stakeholder endeavor and comprises actions at the national level and sub-national level as an interim manner.